A Hot Pink Fridge Is Helping Feed a Community

 Scott founded the organization to collect and decorate fridges around Richmond.
 They’re stocked with donated groceries, water and personal care products.
 She was inspired to start the project by an abundant harvest from her home garden.

-“When I had like my first yield of crops from it, I had thought about just asking my friends if they wanted some,” Scott says.
+“When I had my first yield of crops from it, I had thought about just asking my friends if they wanted some,” Scott says.
 “Then I had a friend in California, who I saw was dropping things off at a community fridge that she volunteers for, and I was just like, ‘I've never seen a community fridge in Virginia!’”

 Scott started an Instagram account, rvacommunityfridges, and messaged some friends to meet and plan a local effort.
 By the end of the initial meeting, they had their first fridge and an artist to paint it.

 “We needed to figure out the rules we were going to need from the health department and city hall,” Scott recalls.
-“We were trying to figure out who was going to talk to businesses, who was going to like help search for places, and everyone was offering so much assistance for the amount of people we had.”
+“We were trying to figure out who was going to talk to businesses, who was going to help search for places, and everyone was offering so much assistance for the amount of people we had.”

 After a rocky few months of searching for a fridge location, the group connected with the husband-wife duo who own Union Hill cafe slash market Pomona.